raphamorim/raphamorim.github.com/_posts/2026-04-20-adding-color-glyphs-to-glyph-terminal-protocol.md

 ### Status

-The wire format, parser, registry storage, and support-bitfield advertisement will ship in v0.3.12.
+The wire format, parser, registry storage, and support-bitfield advertisement will land somewhere in May.

 And if you're implementing Glyph Protocol in a different terminal, adding colour support now is mostly linker work: pull `ttf-parser`, `skrifa`, or any COLR parser.
 Feel free to reach out if you are.